FMLA: Forms, Eligibility, and Other Frequently Asked Questions

 - Whether you will need the leave period to be continuous or intermittent

 - Other appropriate medical facts (e.g. symptoms, hospitalizations, referrals, medications, etc)

-If your employer believes your certification does not cover all the information they require, they must notify you in writing about what additional information is needed and you will have 7 calendar days to comply with their request and provide the missing information.
+If your employer believes your certification does not cover all the information they require, they must notify you in writing about what additional information is needed, and you will have seven calendar days to comply with their request and provide the missing information.

-Your employer has the right to ask for a second opinion if they are concerned about the validity of your request but they must bear the cost of this second opinion, and they may even request a third opinion in the case of a conflicting first and second opinion (again, at their expense).
+Your employer has the right to ask for a second opinion if they are concerned about the validity of your request, but they must bear the cost of this second opinion.
+They may even request a third opinion in the case of a conflicting first and second opinion (again, at their expense).
 Certain employers may want to also receive an updated certification and may have request that you provide one.

 When I Come Back To Work After FMLA Leave, What Are My Rights?

 FMLA requires that when you return to work, your employer must return you to the same or very nearly identical job.
 If you return to a new job, the definition for a “nearly identical job” includes the fact that the new position must:

 - involve the same or substantially similar duties, responsibilities and status;

 - include the same general level of skill, effort, responsibility and authority;

 - offer identical pay, including equivalent premium pay, overtime and bonus opportunities;